danielWatson3141/PortableAndroidTest/Mac/README.txt

 Does this set of interactions sufficiently resemble an interesting use case?
 Should this set of interactions consistently give us the same response?
 How will activities such as caching affect the measurements I'm taking?
 Will this effect obscure my results?

 How big of an observer effect might Trepn be having on my phone and is it large enough to prevent me observing what I want?
 This depends on the hardware, as older or more sluggish phones may be more affected by Trepn's activities.

 Once you have decided on an experiment:
 1.Boot the app
 2.Record your interactions
-3.call runtests.ps1 again with your chosen app and trace file to see how it goes.
+3.call runtests.sh again with your chosen app and trace file to see how it goes.

 To add other events or traces:
 In the script, you should only edit the code between when the app is launched and when the app is closed.